ManiMozaffar/awesome-resumes/README.md

 - ❌ Increased code performance by 200% (without context or evidence)
 - ✅ Optimized SQL queries by creating a caching layer, reducing load time by 50%, approved by A/B testing for the release candidate

-**4. Unrelated achievements: The person who gonna hire you doesn't care in first place that what was your personal life achievement in most scenario, so make sure to keep your resume related to the job you're trying to apply for.**
+**4. Unrelated achievements: The person who gonna hire you doesn't care in the first place what was your personal life achievement in most scenarios, so make sure to keep your resume related to the job you're trying to apply for.**

-- ❌ Increase sale and turn-over with ... business strategy (whatever, you're a developer! and your resume is for developer, not a business strategist/sale)
+- ❌ Increase sales and turn-over with ... business strategy (whatever, you're a developer! and your resume is for developer, not a business strategist/sale)
 - ✅ Designed and implemented a caching solution that improved system latency

 **5. Invalid technical statements: That's true!
 I've seen people saying they optimized their code by following clean code principles, which is not technically correct and possible, because that's just 2 different matters!
 So make sure that the statement and claim you have in your resume is technically correct**